n3urovirtual/ML_Beginner_Course/README.md

 # Machine Learning Beginner Course

 ## Backstory
 Since the early days of my undergraduate studies, I have been fascinated by predictive models.
-In 2018 I decided to dive into the world of Machine Learning.
+In 2018 I decided to deep dive into the world of Machine Learning.
 Despite the fact that I had a solid statistics background the abundance of information and resources made it difficult to decide from where to start and what to learn.
 Thus, I decided to collate all the resources I found available and curate my own educational material.
 In this repo I share what I consider to be a ΄Primer on Machine Learning using Python΄, hoping that other people (mainly coming from non-ML-related backgrounds) will find it useful.

 ## Description
 In this project you will find all the basic [Machine Learning algorithms](https://github.com/n3urovirtual/ML_Beginner_Course/tree/main/ML%20Algorithms) (as shown in the Table of contents below) implemented in Python.
 Each folder contains: